How I passed Scrum.org’s PAL-EBM certification

 Agile Alex

 Hello!
 I’m Alex, a product manager based in the UK.
-This is my blog about product and agile.
+This is my blog about product and better ays of delivering products.